State Regulations in South Carolina

-- Be sure to get a Bill of Sale.
-South Carolina requires the original document, so you may want to pick one up at your local DMV before you purchase a car.
-The seller may have one handy, but you'll be prepared if he doesn't.
+- Be sure to get a bill of sale.
+South Carolina requires the original document, so you may want to pick one up at your local SC DMV office before you purchase a car.
+The seller may have one handy, but at least you'll be prepared if he doesn't.

 - Keep all your receipts and paperwork concerning the purchase and care of your vehicle.

-- Test drive the car before you buy.
+- Test drive the car before you buy it.
 You'll need to check the acceleration, braking, steering, and overall fit of the vehicle to you and your driving style.

 Before you sell your car, do some research and a little work.
 It will pay off in the long run.

 - Check the value of your car with Kelley Blue Book.
 Determine your price based on those values.

 - Clean up your car.
-Washing, waxing, vacuuming will make the car more appealing to a potential buyer.
+Washing, waxing, and vacuuming will make the car more appealing to a potential buyer.

 - Plan to advertise.
 Put a sign in the window of your vehicle, place a classified ad in your local paper, and advertise with a local car trading magazine.

 In South Carolina, you can't buy or sell a vehicle that doesn't have a title.
-Buyers should use caution if someone attempts to sell you a car without a title; this may signal that the seller doesn't really own the car or have a legal right to sell it.
+You should use caution if someone attempts to sell you a car without a title, as this may signal that the seller doesn't really own the car or have a legal right to sell it.

-If you want to sell a vehicle to which you've lost the title, first apply for a duplicate title from the South Carolina DMV (see our Title Transfers section for additional information).
+If you want to sell a vehicle to which you've lost the title, first apply for a duplicate title from the South Carolina DMV (see our Title Transfers page for additional information).
 Once you've received your replacement title certificate, you can proceed with the sale.